system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 ## Adding/removing 2.5" storage drives:

 Thelio Mega r1.0 supports up to eight 2.5" SATA III drives.
+When using four M.2 drives, the following restrictions apply:

+- If the bottom right M.2 slot has a SATA drive installed, then 2.5" SATA ports 4 and 5 will be unavailable (leaving a maximum of six 2.5" SATA drives.)
+- If the bottom right M.2 slot has a PCIe NVMe drive installed, then 2.5" SATA ports 4, 5, 6, and 7 will be unavailable (leaving a maximum of four 2.5" SATA drives.)

+To use all eight 2.5" SATA III slots, use three or less M.2 drives and leave the bottom right M.2 slot empty.
+See [Replacing the M.2 drives](#replacing-the-m2-drives) to add, remove, or rearrange M.2 drives.

 **Tools required:** Cross-head (Phillips) screwdriver (optional)
 **Time estimate:** 10 minutes